-At the end of every quarter, or in some cases annually, a VAT registered contractor or freelancer must add up all the VAT they’ve charged and then deduct the VAT they’ve been charged themselves during their business transactions.
+At the end of every quarter, or in some cases, annually, a VAT registered contractor or freelancer must add up all the VAT they’ve charged on sales and then deduct the VAT they’ve paid on business expenses.
+The information is then included on a VAT return to HMRC.

 Accountants often refer to these key elements of the VAT return as Output Tax and Input Tax.